BruceLampson/codingstandars/README.md

     @throws exceptionclass [description]

-We want to hear your thought on this initiative so feel free to fork this project and contribute!
+We want to hear your thoughts on this initiative so feel free to fork this project and contribute!